Name: John William VANCE

 Frances VANCE (1870-1940) = Edwin Robert MAKIN

 John William Vance J.P. was among the “movers and shakers” in the development of Rosewood.
 The progression of small settlements anywhere would not have been successful without the intellect, initiative and drive that was innate in men like John Vance.
+Oftentimes John was the instigator of meetings, drawing other like minded men to action to address community needs.

 John wrote in 1850, “Life is like a book.
 It has a beginning and an end.
 Everyday of our life is like a leaf, and every morning as we rise, we turn over a new leaf of the great book of life.
 There is no going back on what we have already past, we must go forward, and read on to the end.”
 (1)